SOCIAL & COMMUNITY INFRASTRUCTURE PLANS AND NEEDS ASSESSMENTS (GAP ANALYSIS)

 We have conducted detailed supply and demand modelling for kindergarten and recommended facility solutions for the following councils:

-Moorabool Shire Council (analysis for the Community Infrastructure Framework, 2020 and KISP update 2024)
+Moorabool Shire Council (analysis for the Community Infrastructure Framework 2020, KISP 2021 and 2025)

 COMMUNITY FACILITY CAPACITY AND UTILISATION ASSESSMENTS